Hands up if you manage multiple projects? Yes, I thought so!

 These days, like many of you, I manage multiple projects.
 Some of them are actually quite big in terms of budget and duration, but not so much in terms of drain on my time each week.
 That means I’m juggling different deliverables, stakeholders, schedules, task lists, and more.

-Often, when we manage multiple projects, we’re also taking a larger role in doing the work as well.
+Often, when we are manage multiple projects, we’re also taking a larger role in doing the work as well.
 You may have several smallish projects on the go at the same time and have responsibility for delivering a fair amount of the tasks yourself.

 Sometimes it feels like I’m all over the place.
 My day starts with a meeting about one project, I take a phone call about another, switch to helping a colleague with something urgent on a different project and then end the day with a meeting about something totally different.
 There’s a lot of switching going on!

-If that sounds familiar, here are some suggestions to help you better plan and manage your multiple projects.
+If that sounds familiar, here are some suggestions to help you better plan and manage multiple projects.
 These 10 tips are things that have worked for me and I’m sure will help you too.

 First, know your priorities.
 Without this fundamental knowledge, you can spend all day working at top speed and still feel like you are falling behind as you haven’t worked on the right things.